Carlo De Luca B-SURE Program

-The American Society of Biomechanics is dedicated to fostering a professional community that values academic excellence and perspectives.
+The American Society of Biomechanics is dedicated to fostering a professional community that values academic excellence and varied perspectives.
 As part of our commitment to expanding access to research opportunities, ASB is pleased to offer a summer internship program designed to provide hands-on experience in biomechanics for students.
 This program aims to support students from a variety of academic backgrounds, including those at non-research-intensive institutions and those with limited access to research experiences.

 Eligibility